Nonadiabatic instanton rate theory beyond the golden-rule limit: Theoretical background

 which in turn is related to the thermal rate constant in \eqn{eq:k-plateau} with $\tpl \to \infty$ via

 One advantage of this formalism is that the perturbation series for the Green's function operator, readily obtained from the Dyson equation,\cite{Nitzan} has a particularly simple form,

 where $\Gop^{(0)} = \GR \ketbra{0}{0} + \GP \ketbra{1}{1}$ is the Green's function operator for the unperturbed problem, with $\Gop_{n}$ given by \eqn{eq:Gint} with Hamiltonian $\Hop_{n}$.
 Substituting this into \eqs{eq:micro-rate}{eq:k-therm} leads to a perturbation series for $\kred$ that is analogous to \eqn{eq:k-series}.
-More importantly, the formalism leads to expressions for rate constants that are naturally separated into terms amenable to semiclassical approximation.
-As mentioned previously, a straightforward application of time-dependent perturbation theory in the flux-correlation picture does not lead to the same helpful separation, even though the overall expression is mathematically equivalent.
+The crucial difference is that this formalism leads to expressions for rate constants that are naturally separated into terms amenable to semiclassical approximation.